styler00dollar/VSGAN-tensorrt-docker/README.md

 python main.py
 ```
 ## ncnn
 If you want to use ncnn, then you need to set up your own os for this and install dependencies manually.
-I tried to create a docker, but it isn't working properly. **WARNING: It seems like some videos result in a broken output.
-It will render, but the output will look bad.
-One certain webm video always failed for me, despite it working with other (non-ncnn) models.
-Re-rendering it into mkv made it work again.
-If your output looks broken, consider re-rendering your video with ffmpeg.**
+I tried to create a docker, but it isn't working properly.

+**WARNING: It seems like some videos result in a broken output.
+For some reason a certain `webm` video produced very weird results, despite it working with other (non-ncnn) models.
+If you encounter this, just mux to a mkv with `ffmpeg -i input.webm -c copy output.mkv` and it should work properly again.**

 Instructions for Manjaro:
 ```bash